Work-Study Project Supervisors

 - Project number

+If the student you want to hire has not completed the Canvas course, a HAN cannot be issued until the course is completed.
 Since funding is limited, your 'hire' is not valid until you have received the HAN.

 Complete the Work-Study Placement Form as follows: